Developed by Moon Studios – Published by Xbox Game Studios – Released 11 March 2020

 If there was one aspect that needed much improvement in the sequel, it was the combat.
 While not necessarily bad, it was often limited with very little challenge.
 It has been completely overhauled in the sequel.
 One word to describe the new combat is ‘versatile.’
 Ori has a large selection of different skills and powers to use in combat, making it much more in-line with his movement.
 You learn a few attacks that don’t drain energy, such as a sword and hammer of light.
 Alongside these, you will be able to learn a number of mandatory ones, such as shooting a ball of flame as well as the use of a bow and arrow.
 Most skills like these will use up energy, which can be replenished from defeating enemies, pickups around the map and at alters which fully restores health as well.
 There is also an in-game currency which will allow you to purchase abilities and skills and upgrade them.
 This adds a new layer of customisation which gives the game even more depth and freedom.
 Speaking of which, Ori also has a number of slots (you can unlock more) to fill with spirit shards which give a variety of passive buffs and enhancements, such as being able to stick to walls, increased damage etc. Depending on your play style, some will be more important than others.

-All of these new additions leads the combat to being more dynamic and requiring more skill to master.
+All of these new additions lead the combat to being more dynamic and requiring more skill to master.
 Each one of Ori’s actions and attacks has so much weight behind them, making battles and defeating the various enemies all the more satisfying.
-Furthermore, the much improved combat is put to the test in a number of boss battles.
-While there are not many, each of them are so unique, with widely different abilities and attack patterns that force you to learn and adapt quickly.
+Furthermore, the much-improved combat is put to the test in a number of boss battles.
+While there are not many, each of them is so unique, with widely different abilities and attack patterns that force you to learn and adapt quickly.
 Making use of Ori’s various abilities is crucial to your success.
 I also found that because boss battles weren’t overused (the game alternates between boss battles and escape sequences), it made these challenging and intricate fights more worthwhile.
 Controlling Ori, both in combat and platforming, feels fluid and exciting.

 What has also been expanded in this game is the greater variety of activities found throughout the world.
 Finding various collectibles, such as orbs to upgrade your health and energy, spirit light (the currency) and spirit shards are major aspects of the game’s side activities, but they are not the only thing.
 There are now combat trials, pitting you against waves of enemies where the reward is a new spirit shard slot.
 Time trials task you with completing a certain challenging route within a time limit, giving you a large quality of spirit light if successful.
 Also, there are now side quests that have you exploring the land to complete tasks for various colourful characters.
 While they are nothing truly memorable, it helps in encouraging the player to explore more than they might normally do.
 These all help to make the game larger, while offering more variety in its gameplay.

-One thing that stands out right from the opening sequence till the closing credits, is just how breathtaking the game is.
+One thing that stands out right from the opening sequence till the closing credits, is just how breath-taking the game is.
 While the original was a beautiful game, Will of the Wisps boasts a much more dynamic and animated presentation.
 I couldn’t count the amount of times I just had to stop and admire the truly stunning landscapes and take screenshots.
 The sheer variety of locations makes the game never feel uninteresting or stale.
 I felt like I really was on a grand journey across a vast, beautiful world.
 The vibrant colour palette, world design, as well as the intricate and highly animated backgrounds makes the land feel alive.
 It also stands out in the various effects displayed in moment-to-moment gameplay and combat.
 Absorbing powers from small spirit trees and using various abilities and attacks look so aesthetically pleasing, where every visual is given so much detail.
-It easily stands tall as one of the best looking games ever made.
+It easily stands tall as one of the best-looking games ever made.

 Accompanying the excellent visuals is the brilliant audio design and stellar music.
 Wondering through dark caves, open areas, underwater and everywhere in-between always sound as it should.
 The ambient sounds, noises from enemies and Ori himself, all offer something to the atmosphere, grounding the player in the world.
 However, it’s the fantastical score by Gareth Coker that really stands out.
 It heightens the already incredible game to something even greater.
 Every song encompasses each setting, scene and atmosphere perfectly.
 Escape sequences are accompanied by heart-racing and uplifting music to keep you pushing forward and persevering.
 Boss music is both thrilling and tense.
 Music is such an important aspect that quite a few people seem to forget, where it enhances the experience and works to fill the narrative and the various sections with emotion.
 This is a soundtrack that I will remember for a long time.